herbertbruyn/Our-Shelf/README.md

 #### Reference

-Links to the most relevant libraries used in the project are found below:
+Links to the most relevant libraries used in this project are found below:

 <div style="display: flex; flex-wrap: wrap; align-items: center; justify-content: space-around;">